-- LAG 25.44 Early/Advanced acquisition is defined as prior acquisition of property and/or property rights or interests that was completed specifically for the current project prior to NEPA approval.
+Early/Advanced acquisition is defined as prior acquisition of property and/or property rights or interests that was completed specifically for the current project prior to NEPA approval.
 This does not include properties within the existing ROW that were purchased as part of a previous project.
 Regardless of the funding source, advanced/early ROW acquisition parcels must be included in the ROW Certificate.
-Please contact the LAC if you have questions. - If it is later determined that ROW is needed, ROW Funding Estimate, a ROW Plan, and a Relocation Plan (if required) must be prepared and submitted to the LPE who will notify the LAC (who is responsible for review and approval). - 2.
+Please contact the LAC if you have questions (see Section 25.44 of this chapter for additional information).

+- If it is later determined that ROW is needed, ROW Funding Estimate, a ROW Plan, and a Relocation Plan (if required) must be prepared and submitted to the LPE who will notify the LAC (who is responsible for review and approval). - 2.
 No ROW (acquisition) Needed means that the proposed project can be built entirely within the local agency's existing ROW.
 Existing ROW is defined as land already incorporated into the roadway facility or land certified under a previous federal aid project.
 Leases, permits and easements for construction activities, slopes, drainage, etc., whether temporary or permanent, are considered ROW acquisition.